oxsecurity/megalinter/docs/descriptors/snakemake_snakemake.md

                         finishes.
 Provenance-information based reports (e.g.
-                        --report and the --list_x_changes functions) will be empty or incomplete. (default: False) --deploy-sources QUERY CHECKSUM
+                        --report and the --list_x_changes functions) will be empty or incomplete. (default: False) --version, -v         show program's version number and exit
-                        Deploy sources archive from given storage provider query to the current working sdirectory and control for archive checksum to proceed.
-Meant for internal use only.
-  --version, -v         show program's version number and exit

 OUTPUT: